Abdul-Sayed/angular-new-notes/notes.md

 Variables are declared in the root level of the class.
 They are assigned values inside methods, such as the constructor.

 ### Psssing data into components
+Inline way:
+Component selectors can be passed data as attributes
+    <app-hello-world name="MyNAme"></app-hello-world>   // When rendering hello-world componentName
+  In class HelloWorldComponent,
+    @Input() userName: string;  // username recieves its value from the selector data attribute.
+The class can then use this.username

 ## Templates